Mikejo5000/vsts-docs-pr/docs/boards/work-items/work-item-form-controls.md

 Within the discussion section, you can use the [**@mention** control](../../notifications/at-mentions.md) to notify another team member about the discussion.
 Simply type **@** and their name.

+::: moniker range="vsts"
 > [!NOTE]
-> **Feature availability**: From VSTS, you can also use group mentions.
+> You can also use group mentions.
 Simply start type the name of a team or a security group, click the search icon and then select from the options listed.
+::: moniker-end

 To reference a work item, use the [**#ID** control](../../notifications/add-links-to-work-items.md).
 Type **#** and a list of work items that you've recently referenced will appear from which you can select.

+::: moniker range=">= tfs-2013 <= tfs-2018"
 > [!IMPORTANT]
->For on-premises TFS, [you must configure an SMTP sever](/tfs/server/admin/setup-customize-alerts) in order for team members to receive notifications.
+> For on-premises TFS, [you must configure an SMTP sever](/tfs/server/admin/setup-customize-alerts) in order for team members to receive notifications.
+::: moniker-end

 <a id="copy-url">  </a>
 ## Copy the URL
 From the web portal, simply copy the URL from the web browser address or hover over the title and then click the ![Copy to clipboard icon](../backlogs/_img/icon-copy-to-clipboard.png) copy-to-clipboard icon.
 For other copy options, see [Copy or clone work items](../backlogs/copy-clone-work-items.md).

 <img src="../backlogs/_img/add-work-item-copy-URL.png" alt="Copy hyperlink for a work item from web portal" style="border: 1px solid #C3C3C3;" />

 <a id="start-storyboarding">  </a>